LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 consider converting :ref:`lab-number-game` so that a GuessGame is an object, an instance of the GuessGame class.

-While our last example, Rational, is in fact a very practical use of object-oriented programming, GuessGame is somewhat more artificial.
+While our last example, Contact, is a simple but practical use of object-oriented programming, GuessGame is somewhat more artificial.
 We create it hoping that highlighting the differences between procedural and object-oriented presentation is informative.